ni/niveristand-aim-arinc429-custom-device/Docs/User Guide/User Guide.md

 Once the custom device is configured, you can change the configuration using the **Configuration Files** page in System Explorer.
 If the Parameters file changes on disk, use the **Refresh** button.
 If you need to select a new file, press the button to load a new path into the dialog.

-Each time the configuration is changed, the **Ballard ARINC 429 Refresh** dialog will be displayed to compare the current and new configurations.
+Each time the configuration is changed, the **ARINC 429 Refresh** dialog will be displayed to compare the current and new configurations.
 Press **Apply** to accept the changes, or **Cancel** to exit without reconfiguring.

 ![Refresh Dialog](Screenshots/Refresh_dialog.PNG)